kennykd/Scholars-Plot-Site/README.md

 ## 3. System Architecture
 ### 3.1 Architecture Diagram
-Serverless Service-Oriented Architecture (to be drawn in the coming future)
+Hybrid Monolithic (to be drawn in the coming future).

 ### 3.2 Architecture Explanation
-Assigning the authentication functions on firebase cloud service, therefore making it serverless.
-Meanwhile, the other features of the web app are still in one codebase and uses postgreSQL with PRISMA for backend database handling, hence it makes our website's architecture type: SOA (service oriented architecture).
+The features of the web app are still in one codebase and uses postgreSQL with PRISMA for backend database handling, hence it makes our website's architecture type: Monolithic.

+We are however using external services for our authentication with Firebase auth and we're using an external API for AI features